1. Best retirement date

 Question: How are unused sick leave hours credited at retirement?

-Answer: Only those of you with CSRS service will have any unused sick leave added to your years of service in your annuity calculations.
 Once you are eligible to retire, your years of service will first be calculated using your years and full months of service.
 Any leftover days will be added to your unused hours of sick leave.
 To compute sick leave credit, a 360-day calendar is used.
 To determine the value of each day of leftover service credit and each day of sick leave credit, the Office of Personnel Management divides 360 into 2,087 — the number of hours in an average work year.
 Therefore, for retirement purposes, a day isn’t eight hours long, it’s 5.7972 hours.
 After rounding, a 30-day month of sick leave is approximately 174 hours.
 Unused sick leave days are added to any leftover service credit days to make 30-day months.
 Any hours that don’t equal a full month are dropped.
-Because unused sick leave increases the amount of service used to compute a CSRS annuity, each month it adds to your service credit is worth about 2 percent per year in your annuity.
-That increase becomes a permanent part of your annuity.
+For regular CSRS retirees, a month adds 1/6 percent to their annuities, which is 2 percent per year.
+For regular FERS retirees, it adds 1/12 percent, which equals 1 percent per year.

 6. Retirement eligibility — CSRS